Is Israeli bombing of Gaza a violation of international laws?

 Power imbalances between parties are not taken into account, meaning that Hamas and the Israeli government would be judged solely on the basis of their actions.

-Hamas’s killing of civilians and its capture of hostages have been widely condemned.
+Hamas’s killing of civilians have been widely condemned.
 Now, international attention is turning to Israel’s indiscriminate hammering of the entrapped population of the Gaza Strip, the suffering set to escalate further with the impending ground offensive.

 Is Israel breaking the laws of war?